scraly/easy-go/concepts/11-struct.md

 Methods are just functions that have a receiver.
 A receiver is a special parameter that syntactically goes before the name of the function.

+a method is a function associated with a specific data type (struct).
+A method is called on a specific variable of that type.

 ```go
 type rect struct {
   width int